EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 * Consuming food = 1 point
 * Traversing a wormhole = 1 point

+***Note** these values are representative only and are subject to change during balancing.
+Final values can be found in the appsettings.json of the game-engine folder.*

 ## The Math
 This section is to explain the general math used for the movement and placement calculations by the engine, as well as basic functions to calculate this.
 These formulas have been included as functions in each starter bot.

 The world uses the standard mathematical cartesian plane with the 0 degree at the rightmost axis and it positively increments counter clockwise as can be seen below:

 ![cartesian plane](https://github.com/Jana-Wessels/images/blob/master/cartesian_plane.png?raw=true)

 ### Distance Calculation